 My guess is that you’re wondering what this looks like, so let’s take a peek at how this worked in my classroom this year: At the beginning of the school year, my learners enrolled in a Google Classroom that I set up for them.
 They bookmarked this page, so it was always easy to access.
 One of the features that I really like in Google Classroom is the classroom stream.
 I used it to post discussion questions and announcements.
 The other feature that I really like in Classroom is the About page, because you can post resources on this page without them getting lost.
 This year, I posted the link to our digital textbook, classroom website, and links to the various Workspaces we used throughout the year on the About page.
 Using Google Classroom as a hub made sense for my learners because it provided them with a single, consistent location from which they could access all of the resources they needed for the entire year.

-Once I synced Google Classroom with Hapara, I was able to go directly to the Hapara Teacher Dashboard, where I had visibility into learner Drives, Blogger posts and comments, and Google Sites.
+Once I synced Google Classroom with Hapara, I was able to go directly to the Hapara Teacher Dashboard, where I had visibility into learner Drives.
 I used Highlights to view their screens and tabs, and to provide guidance when necessary.
 I also used Highlights to push out links to individuals for different projects they were working on.
 There were a couple of times when I used Highlights’ focused browsing feature to lock my learners into specific sites.

 As a busy teacher, I appreciate that Hapara has made it easier to for me to use Google Classroom and Hapara together.
 To truly understand the significance of this most recent update I highly recommend syncing one of your Google Classroom classes with Hapara.
 I am confident that you will discover unique and innovative ways to use both of these tools in your classroom.

 Learn how to use the Google Classroom Sync feature in the video below:

 Use Hapara?
 Tell us how and we might write about it!